top of page

 The Global Leadership Challenge (GLC) aims to help emerging leaders to grow in the wisdom and character required for responsible leadership that makes a difference in the world — leadership that doesn’t simply seek to fulfil personal ambition but furthers societies’ sustainable development.
 GLC is a joint initiative of the University of Oxford (Social Sciences Division and the Oxford Character Project) and the St. Gallen Symposium, supported by our partners - the Templeton World Charity Foundation, HCLTech, and EDGE Strategy.

-Evaluated by our Award Jury, the group with the most outstanding project idea is able to attend the 53rd St. Gallen Symposium as Leaders of Tomorrow.
-After GLC, participants applyed for further mentoring to grow as future leaders (with the Oxford Character Project at the University of Oxford) to reflect on their own purpose and grow as a future leader.
+Evaluated by our Award Jury, the group with the most outstanding project idea is able to attend the 54th St. Gallen Symposium as Leaders of Tomorrow.
+After GLC, participants apply for further mentoring to grow as future leaders (with the Oxford Character Project at the University of Oxford) to reflect on their own purpose and grow as a future leader.
 All active participants will receive a Certificate of Achievement from the University of Oxford and the St. Gallen Symposium.

 SDG Wheel_Transparent_WEB.png